hotellistat/amps/README.md

 messages from it, until the max concurrency limit is met.
 Upon receiving a message, Batchable will send a HTTP request to the workload container, which will acknowledge that it has received the job by just simply sending back a valid HTTP response code.
 The workload can then asynchronously work on that message within the workload timeout.
-Upon successful completion of the workload, it will send a `acknowldedge` HTTP request back to the Batchable sidecar container to finalize the Job completion.
-A workload can also send back a `reject` request, letting the batchable container know, that the job could not successfully be processes.
+Upon successful completion of the workload, it will send a `acknowledge` HTTP request back to the Batchable sidecar container to finalize the Job completion.
+A workload can also send back a `reject` request, letting the Batchable container know, that the job could not successfully be processes.
-Furthermore, the batchable container allows publishing of new jobs through its `pushlish` endpoint, enabling yoru to chain several batchable containers together.
+Furthermore, the Batchable container allows publishing of new jobs through its `publish` endpoint, enabling you to chain several Batchable containers together.

 Since Batchable holds an internal state of which job is currently worked on, it knows how to handle and how to timeout concurrently running jobs.